fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

 ## Creating Pull Request

-Goto the forked repository and select your working branch and press `Open pull request` button you may see from `Contribute` dropdown.
+Go to the forked repository and select your working branch and press `Open pull request` button you may see from `Contribute` dropdown.

 Ensure that your **Working branch of Forked Repository** is getting merged into **Primary branch of Upstream Repository**.